samoylenko/avr_s1/README.md

   * Start using 'power-down' mode to preserve even more power
   * Try to add a [Joule thief](https://en.wikipedia.org/wiki/Joule_thief) or something similar

+Mistakes to fix in future projects:
+  * It's not a problem to use INT0 even if the pin is reserved for LED (that's why no deep sleep and battery draw)
+  * CR1220 is not designed for this type application

 Picture:
 ![Photo](/_pictures/photo.jpg)